Cole Hamels: 2018 season

-Hamels opened the season as the Rangers ace.
+Hamels opened the season as the Rangers' ace.
 In 20 starts, Hamels was 5–9 with a 4.72 ERA in 114 1/3 innings.

 Chicago Cubs

 On July 27, 2018, Hamels was traded to the Chicago Cubs in exchange for Eddie Butler, Rollie Lacy, and Alexander Ovalles.
 He made his first appearance as a Cub on August 1, striking out nine.
 He gave up one unearned run and three hits in five innings, earning the win.
 On August 23, Hamels threw a complete game against the Cincinnati Reds, only allowing one run.
 Through his first five starts with the Cubs he was 4–0 with a 0.79 ERA, and the team won all five of the games.

-For the 2018 season between the two teams, he was 9–12 with a 3.78 ERA, and led the major leagues in hit batsmen, with 19.
+For the 2018 season between the two teams, he was 9–12 with a 3.78 ERA and led the major leagues in hit batsmen, with 19.
 He also led the majors in giving up the highest percentage of hard-hit balls (41.9%).

-Hamels pitched in relief in the Cubs’ 2018 Wild Card loss to the Colorado Rockies.
+Hamels pitched in relief in the Cubs’ Wild Card Game extra-inning loss to the Colorado Rockies.
 He allowed two hits and a walk over two scoreless innings.